 3. Evening: Paris Catacombs or Night at the Museum

 The evening is the ideal time to tour the Paris Catacombs.
 The catacombs are Paris’ “Empire of Death,” a spooky 200 mile honeycomb of tunnels.
 The system is so enormous that no one knows exactly how many tunnels or chambers exist.

 The Phantom of the Opera and Les Miserables’ Jean Valjean both haunted these tunnels.
 During WWII, the French Resistance used the tunnels.
 The Catacombs were revivified as a tourist site in 1809 and were immediately popular.

-Day 2: The Eiffel Tower & Paris Museums
+Day 2 Of 3 Days In Paris: The Eiffel Tower & Paris Museums

-1. Morning: Eiffel Tower and Musee Marmottan Monet
+1. Morning: Eiffel Tower & Musee Marmottan Monet

 Here are some tips for visiting the Eiffel Tower, if you want a 360 panoramic view of Paris.
 Be forewarned, it’s a cramped experience with a narrow observation deck.
 Be prepared to queue up for the popular spots with the best views.

 If you don’t want to wait for the lift and you’re a fan of Monet and the Impressionists, instead take a 10 minute walk down Rue de Passy to the Musee Marmottan Monet.

 Because of its out-of-the-way location in the 16th Arrondissement, the small museum is truly a Paris hidden gem.